dojo/docs/quickstart/internationalization/index.rst

 .. contents::
    :depth: 2

-Internationalization, or i18n, is the process of making an application flexible to work in different languages and respect different conventions and customs.
-An identifier called a locale represents a language code with an optional list of variants, which may include geographic or other information.
+Internationalization, or *i18n*, is the process of making an application flexible to work in different languages and respect different conventions and customs.
+An identifier called a *locale* represents a language code with an optional list of variants, which may include geographic or other information.
 Based on the locale, different data and logic may be applied when rendering text or dealing with numbers or dates.
 This section will cover the basic concepts of internationalization and show how these features are implemented in Dojo.

 Dojo aims to make internationalization a basic feature of the toolkit, such that the presentation to the user never assumes one particular language or culture.
 Developer-facing resources, such as console output and API documentation do not yet have an internationalization framework.